 In this regards, the Department holds regular train-the-trainer sessions.
 The content of clinical training is optimized by simulating a clinical training session, providing tips on how to organize a clinical training day and keep in line with the learning objectives, how to provide student feedback and to improve the content of their training.
 A guide for the logbook completion process has been made to assist clinical instructors.
 In addition, the members of the Clinical training committee (e.g. the hospital academic liaisons) regularly evaluate the content of the logbooks, as well as perform summative clinical assessments (e.g. by mini-CEX assessments) in collaboration with the clinical instructors.
-Additionally, through a collaborative effort of the Clinical Training Committee, Simulation Committee and Faculty, we have devised a standardized patient program, which includes training to all Memorandums of collaboration with clinical instructors receive financial compensation for student training, as well as other incentives such as discounts for EUC programs, library access and participation in joint activities, including research projects, seminars and on- campus educational activities.
+Additionally, through a collaborative effort of the Clinical Training Committee, Simulation Committee and Faculty, we have devised a standardized patient program, which includes training of Faculty, staff and students and which is currently in process.
+It should be noted that according to all Memorandums of collaboration with clinical sites, clinical instructors receive financial compensation for student training, as well as other incentives such as discounts for EUC programs, library access and participation in joint activities, including research projects, seminars and on- campus educational activities.

-• Maintaining consistency of all of that.
+Maintaining consistency of all of that.